AlloyCI/alloy-runner/docs/install/autoscaling.md

    selecting your provider.
 Also configure `MachineOptions`, `limit` and `IdleCount`.

-    For more information visit the dedicated page covering detailed information about [GitLab Runner Autoscaling][runner-autoscaling].
+   For more information visit the dedicated page covering detailed information about [AlloyCI Runner Autoscaling][runner-autoscaling].

    Example configuration using DigitalOcean:

     ```toml
     concurrent = 20